Reading time 5 minutes. Use our table of content for a quick read.

 We invite you to discover this world thanks to our external partner, Patrick.
 We want to contribute to the success of your project by sharing tips and informative data.

 Patrick has created a detailed series of articles related to his extensive experience in the B&B business in Spain.
-It is a chronological guide starting with the set up of your B&B project and advising you step by step in order to better manage this professional transition: How to create selection criteria?
+It is a chronological guide starting with the set-up of your B&B project and advising you step by step in order to better manage this professional transition: How to create selection criteria?
 Where to locate?
 Administrative work?
 Marketing?…

 The topics are divided into a series of 8 themes and will be published on a regular basis.
-At the end, you will have all the keys to open the door of your dreams.
+In the end, you will have all the keys to open the door of your dreams.